 What do you want people to do after reading the newsletter?
 Be clear about your Call To Action (CTA).
 Should you include a reply envelope?
 Sign up to volunteer?
 Something else?
 Decide what you want them to do, then make sure the stories in your newsletter support that action.

 What’s the best way to send it?
-Decide on the best delivery method, either print or email.
+Decide on the best delivery method, either print or email for your best donor newsletter.
 The easiest way to decide is to ask yourself which way the donors want it.
 It’s all about them after all, not about your budget.
 NEVER decide to send your newsletter email only simply to save money.
 That’s the wrong reason to make the decision – it’s selfish and doesn’t take the donor’s desires into consideration.

-As you create your plan, put together a production schedule that gives you plenty of time to get it written, edited, designed, and sent out.
+As you create your plan for your best donor newsletter, put together a production schedule that gives you plenty of time to get it written, edited, designed, and sent out.
 Trying to do this at the 11th hour will only stress you out, and trust me, you won’t put together a connecting, engaging newsletter when you’re stressed out.
-There’s a complete newsletter production schedule in the Get Fully Funded system.

 2. Write what they want to read.
 One of the biggest mistakes I see people make with their newsletter is they throw it together at the last minute with information they want the donor to know or whatever pops to mind that’s “new,” and they don’t bother to make it interesting.
 If that’s you, it’s okay – just change how you’re doing it now that you know better.